Jhay-EL/Payables/README.md

 - ✅ Immutable PendingIntent flags in notifications
 - ✅ Safe exception handling in background tasks
 - ✅ Input validation on all user entries
-- ✅ No hardcoded secrets or API keys
+- ✅ No hardcoded secrets
 - ✅ Compliant with Android security best practices

 ### Privacy Policy